 For a very long time, I have researched and tried to learn as much as I can about cosmetic formulations for my business.
 When I have been able to, I have even blogged about it.
 Let's be realistic though.
 Cosmetic formulation is not something to take lightly when you are selling a product.
+There's actually a big difference between cosmetic formulation and DIY recipes.

 With the wonders of the internet there are thousands of DIY recipes for almost everything, including lotions.
 There are so many it is overwhelming.
 What is concerning, is how many of these recipes are being used by individuals in their business.